ZachSullivan/CSCIS109A_DogClassification/Report-IntroductionEDA.md

 :-------------------------:|:-------------------------:
 ![Bull_Hist_Intersect_knn](/Images/Bull_Hist_Intersect_knn.png)  |  ![GerShep_Hist_Intersect_knn](/Images/GerShep_Hist_Intersect_knn.png)

+> Using a normalized score, our model indicates that a value of 1 is a perfect match between the two color histograms, while 0 suggests an inability to produce a match.
+In presenting our model findings, our group had not yet utilize a combination of PCA and fur color as potential classification features, this was later added to our final model.
+Finally, we can see that normalized color histogram intersection matching demonstrates moderately accurate intersection scoring for dog breed classification, with Boston Bull breeds out performing in comparison to German Shepherds.

 ```python
 plt.hist( features_G['HISTCMP_INTERSECT_Norm'], bins=15, color='#539caf', alpha=1, label="German Shepherd Images" )
 plt.hist( features_B['HISTCMP_INTERSECT_Norm'], bins=15, color='#7663b0', alpha=0.7, label="Boston Bull Images" )